Rokfor/rokfor-slim/README.md

 -------

 In the current state, Rokfor is able to store and organize data.
-On the roadmap there are additional functions which will be re-implemented:
+On the roadmap there are additional functions which will be implemented:

->   \- Read / write api (jwt authentification).
+- Read / write api with jwt authentification.
->   - Batch functions: Run an action over all contributions of a certain
+- Batch functions: Run custom actions over all contributions of a certain chapter.
->   chapter.
->   - Field processors: Run an action when storing data.
+- Field processors: Run an action when storing data.
->   - Exporters: Convert data into other formats (i.e. PDF)
+- Exporters: Convert data into other formats (i.e. PDF)